Jack-Q/blog/source/_posts/2017-02-24-javaee-training-note-day-05.md

 (generally html), then display the html to webpage.

-Rich text editor is usually a client side component that encapsulate the `textarea` element and keep it sync with a user editable html fragemnt.
+Rich text editor is usually a client side component that encapsulate the `textarea` element and keep it sync with a user editable html fragment.

 Another feature for CMS is picture (as well as other static files) uploading.
 This is done by allocate a server space to store file and access then from web server.
 The apache commons library